 The system would need to organize the lease amounts by classifying the ‘fixed rent’ and other expense types.
 Once the amounts are totaled the system needs to generate the capitalization table by calculating a Right Of Use asset and amortizing it over the life of the lease.
 The standard allows deploying different strategies for selecting the starting point of the capitalization.
 The capitalization table needs to have all the GL entries over the life of the lease.
 It should also be exportable to Excel and other financial systems.

 Leases start with certain negotiated terms and then may be modified or renegotiated as things change.
 This includes, expansions and reductions, unplanned increases and options as well as early terminations.
 Each of such events would require a restatement of the lease capitalization with the proper values.

 Under these new standards lease management and accounting has become exponentially more complex.
-Specialized software to support compliance and proper accounting will be essential.
-Axxerion provides a comprehensive and easy-to-use lease management system.
-It has a built-in ‘wizard’ for easy creation of the capitalization tables.
-The system supports different strategies offered by FASB ASC-842 and IFRS-16 such as ‘Full retrospective” and “Practical expedient”.
-Axxerion also manages the lease options and include them into the calculations following the requirements of the standards.
+Specialized software to support compliance and proper accounting will be essential and should provide a comprehensive and easy-to-use lease management system.
+Further, it should be able to create the capitalization tables under the various strategies offered by FASB ASC-842 and IFRS-16 such as ‘Full retrospective” and “Practical expedient”.
+Finally, an effective software will manage the lease options and include them into the calculations following the requirements of the standards.

 Joe Markunas, CPA is a Partner at CFOS2GO and leads their Life Sciences and Healthcare practice group which is dedicated to serving the financial, consulting as well as interim and permanent staffing needs for companies in these and other industries.
 Additionally, Joe has conducted successful accounting and consulting engagements for clients in industries as diverse as manufacturing, ecommerce, agri-business and import/export to name a few.